CTK-WARRIOR/Google-meet-bot-for-online-class/README.md

 - Go to settings.js file and fill all the details.
 - Then open terminal and use `npm i` to install all the required packages
 - Use command `npm run start`
-- First time it will ask you to scan QR code
+- First time it will ask you to scan QR code (suggested to use terminal in new window)

 ## Note
 Its not like i created this bot because i dont want to join online classes, thats not the real reason. i created it to make my work easier, i dont need to check if link is sent to group or not, it will open class for me and i dont even need to open whatsapp xD